sunnyvalechha/Kubernetes-Commands/README.md

   systemctl status kubelet

+# Kube-proxy

+Kube proxy is a process that runs on each node in the Kubernetes cluster, it's job is to look for new services and every time a new service is created it creates the appropriate rules on each node to forward traffic to those services to the backend pods.

+One way to doing this through IP tables rules.
+In this case it creates iptables rule to each node in the cluster to forward traffic heading to the IP of the service.

 # Difference between monolithic and microservice architecture.

   **Monolithic:** It means very large, united, and difficult to change.
 All the functionalities of a project exist in a single container.
 It is not very reliable, as a single bug in any module can bring down the entire monolithic application.